 How to make a Mama self-care plan

 I give all my clients the same formula and I’m going to give it to you now (you lucky thing you).
 Grab a piece of paper and create three columns.
 Your three categories are “Physical, Emotional, Environmental”.
-In each category you are going to write down three thing you can do to benefit your wellbeing in that area.
+In each category, you are going to write down three things you can do to benefit your wellbeing in that area.
 Pick three things that you can easily and realistically fit into your schedule.

-Write down three physical things that you can add into your week.
+Write down three physical things that you can add to your week.
 These are things that make you feel good.
-If you hate running, then don’t write running (even if you feel like that is the kind of things you should right down).
+If you hate running, then don’t write running (even if you feel like that is the kind of thing you should write down).
 Your lists are only to include things that you LOVE and can actually do.

 Here are a few ideas